Georgia Brown (footballer)

-Georgia Brown (born 31 August 2002) is a professional footballer who currently plays as a defender for USL Super League club Sporting JAX.
-Born in England, she represents Scotland on the international level.
+Georgia Brown (born 31 August 2002) is a professional footballer who plays as a defender for USL Super League club Sporting JAX.
+Born in England, she represents Scotland at the international level.
 Brown played college soccer for the Hofstra Pride and the South Florida Bulls.

 She also appeared for Scotland on the youth level, having previously appeared for both the U-19 and U-23 national teams.

 Early life

 Named after the Harlem Globetrotters' theme song, "Sweet Georgia Brown," she was born in Highworth to Gary and Sandra Brown and qualifies to play for Scotland through her paternal Scottish grandparents.
 She has one brother, Matthew.
 Her father played semi-professionally as a goalkeeper.

+Brown began playing football as a child and recalled being "bored of sitting on the sidelines" at her brother's youth games for Swindon Town, which led to her getting involved herself.
+When her local club Highworth Town started a girls' team, Brown "couldn’t wait to be involved."
+Reflecting on her early career, she said her move to Oxford United at 16 was "a bit bad from me as a Swindon supporter".

 She moved to the United States for college, attending Hofstra University and the University of South Florida (USF), from 2021 to 2024.
 She majored in biomedical sciences.
 She plays saxophone and is currently learning piano.

 College career

 Hofstra Pride

 Brown began her collegiate career in 2021 at Hofstra University, where she had an immediate impact as a freshman.
 She was named the Coastal Athletic Association (CAA) Rookie of the Year and earned multiple honors, including selection to the All-CAA Second Team, the CAA All-Rookie Team, and the College Soccer News Freshman Third Team.

-One of her standout performances came in a September 5, 2021, match against the University of Pennsylvania, where she scored the opening goal in the 26th minute to help Hofstra secure a 3–1 win.
+One of her standout performances came in a 5 September 2021, match against the University of Pennsylvania, where she scored the opening goal in the 26th minute to help Hofstra secure a 3–1 win.